-The area of my research is the characterization of surfaces of complex metallic alloys which are interested for fundamental research and applications such as catalysts, corrosion resistance and thin film growths.
+The area of my research is the characterization of surfaces of complex metallic alloys which are interested in fundamental research and applications such as catalysts, corrosion resistance, and thin film growths.
 Initiated with the study of quasicrystals, the current research focuses on a wide range of complex intermetallic compounds.
 There are three areas of interest:

 - Macroscopic properties of intermetallic catalysts.
-This involves the understanding of the catalytic activity of intermetallics in atomic level using surface science approach.
+This involves the understanding of the catalytic activity of intermetallics at the atomic level using the surface science approach.

 - Surface properties of new intermetallic materials.
-The study of surface properties such as surface atomic structure, electronic structure and adsorption behavior is essential for understanding of their analogous physical properties of these compounds, including magnetic properties.
+The study of surface properties such as surface atomic structure, electronic structure, and adsorption behavior is essential for the understanding of the analogous physical properties of these compounds, including magnetic properties.